 First Donald Trump couldn’t have his dumb $92 million military parade, so he decided to usurp Fourth of July celebrations this year in the nation’s capital.
 Now, he plans to transform the area in front of the Lincoln Memorial into a ticketed-only VIP area for his family and friends.

-the nation’s most important public monuments into a type of Mar-a-Lago North.
+In other words, Trump wants to temporarily convert one of the nation’s most important public monuments into a type of Mar-a-Lago North.
 ‘Murica!

 DC’s Independence Day festivities have always been nonpartisan, and they certainly have never been used as an excuse for an exclusive party for a wannabe dictator occupying the White House, along with his moronic children and corrupt Cabinet cronies.